Snitkin-Lab-Umich/QCD/README.md

 ### Summary

-As part of the SOP in the [Snitkin lab](https://thesnitkinlab.com/index.php), this pipeline should be run on raw sequencing data as soon as the data is available from the sequencing core department.
+As part of the SOP in the [Snitkin lab](https://thesnitkinlab.com/index.php), this pipeline should be run on raw sequencing data as soon as the data is available from the sequencing core.

 In short, it performs the following steps: